-Cajun dancing has been a staple of south Louisiana culture since the first days when French settlers arrived in the area.
-Along with the Cajun music that has enjoyed enduring popularity since those early days and continues to have a significant cultural impact today, Cajun dancing takes on some unique forms that combine to form a diverse expression of song and dance.
+Cajun dancing has been a staple of South Louisiana culture since the first days when French settlers arrived in the area.
+Along with Cajun music which has enjoyed enduring popularity since those early days and continues to have a significant cultural impact today, Cajun dancing takes on some unique forms that combine to form a diverse expression of song and dance.

 There is a reason these cultural values have survived and thrived together for over 200 years: they provide a sense of community, a celebration of the culture, and a fun outlet that can be enjoyed by anyone.
 The Cajun music jams that happen all over south Louisiana, but especially in the Acadiana region, can bring together a diverse crowd that might not have contact otherwise, which fosters connections in the community and a sense of belonging.
 Plus, it’s impossible to dance to Cajun music or zydeco music without a smile on your face—just take a visit to events like the Breaux Bridge Crawfish Festival, where crowds gather to see local favorites and dance the night away.